 About Kauai Marriott.

-The 356-room Kauai Marriott Resort is a mega-resort that is beautifully placed overlooking Kalapaki Beach on Nawiliwili Harbor in Lihue.
+The 356-room Kauai Marriott Resort is a mega-resort beautifully placed overlooking Kalapaki Beach on Nawiliwili Harbor in Lihue.
 It is just five minutes from the airport.
 The first hotel there was the Kauai Surf Hotel, which opened in 1960.
-That was replaced by the iconic Westin Kauai in 1987 with its famous lagoons, then by the Kauai Marriott in 1995 following Hurricane Iniki.
+The iconic Westin Kauai replaced that in 1987 with its famous lagoons, then by the Kauai Marriott in 1995 following Hurricane Iniki.

 The property operates under two names, which is confusing.
-The hotel component is called Kauai Marriott Resort, whereas the time-share part is called Marriott’s Kauai Beach Club.
+The hotel component has been known as the Kauai Marriott Resort, whereas the time-share part is called Marriott’s Kauai Beach Club.

 In addition to beautifully landscaped grounds, the resort has one of the largest swimming pools in Hawaii.
 Although the resort shows its age and features arguably lackluster architecture replete with statuary, rooms are generally spacious, with lanai.
-It has five restaurants and a wide range of on-site resort activities is available on-site.
+It has five restaurants, and a wide range of on-site resort activities is available on-site.
 Ballrooms and conference facilities are also abundant.
-It’s former Jack Nicklaus designed golf course is now part of the new Timbers Resort.
+It’s former Jack Nicklaus designed golf course has become part of the new adjacent Timbers Resort.

 Note that these issues do not involve the Marriott Waiohai Beach Club at Poipu.